 This is a bugfix release for the current production release family.

 This section documents all changes and bug fixes that have been applied since the last official MySQL release.
 If you would like to receive more fine-grained and personalized update alerts about fixes that are relevant to the version and features you use, please consider subscribing to MySQL Enterprise (a commercial MySQL offering).
-For more details, please see http://www.mysql.com/products/enterprise.
+For more details, please see (http://www.mysql.com/products/enterprise).

 NULLrather than the empty string is returned as the column value if the user does not have sufficient privileges to see the routine definition.
 (Bug #20230)

-Program Database files (extension
+Program Database (PDB) files (with file name extension

 .pdb) are now included by default in Windows distributions.
 These can be used to help diagnose problems with mysqld and other tools.
 See Debugging a MySQL Server.

 Security Fix: If a user has access to

 t, that user can create a